KDLD: KOCM in Newport Beach

 103.1 MHz in Newport Beach was issued its construction permit in 1958, as KAJS, named for its owner, Arnold J. Stone.
 Stone sold the station to Western Enterprises Limited for $2,500 the following year.
 In 1960, KAJS was sold to Newport-Costa Mesa Broadcasting for $3,000, and its call sign was changed to KNBB the following year.
 The station began broadcasting on January 8, 1962.

 Success Broadcasting acquired KNBB for $34,750 in 1964 and changed its call letters to KOCM (later said to stand for "Orange County Music") on January 28 of that year.
 KOCM aired an easy listening format.
 In 1979, Hutton Broadcasting purchased the station for $2 million.
 In 1981, the station was sold to Donrey Media Group for $2 million.
 In 1986, the station began to play more vocals and fewer instrumentals, and shifted to a soft AC format.
 When Donrey opted to focus on its newspapers and sell its six radio stations in 1986, the station was sold to Financial Capital Broadcasting Co. of Miami for $2.95 million.

+(Since 2007, the KNBB calls have been assigned to a sports-formatted station in Dubach, Louisiana.)